Code-Institute-Submissions/chizzletaz-MilestoneProject1/TEST.md

 Semantics expect a section to have a heading.
 However this is not meant as a section.
 Section has been changed to div.
 Since this occurs on all pages, this was also changed on the other pages.

-4. Error: Five messages that the alt attribute is not allowed on an < a > element.
+4. Error: Five messages that the 'alt' attribute is not allowed on an < a > element.
 The alt attributes were removed.
 Since these were in the footer, these were also removed on the other pages.

 aboutus.html:
-No erors or warning are shown. ourmusic.html:
+No erors or warnings are shown. ourmusic.html:
-1. Error: a bad value (100%) for width on element iframe.
+1. 4 Errors: a bad value (100%) for 'width' on element iframe.
 A digit is expected, but a % is used.
 This is done to display the audio file correctly and to keep it responsive.
 I've tried to change the value to a digit, but then the width stays fixed and the audio file isn't responsive anymore.
-2. Error: the frameborder attribute om the iframe element is absolete.
+2. 6 Errors: the 'frameborder' attribute om the 'iframe' element is obsolete.
 CSS is recommended.
 This attribute was provided by the Spotify embed code.
-I've removed the frameborder attribute and add iframe { border: none; } to style.css.
+I've removed the 'rameborder' attribute and added iframe { border: none; } to style.css.
-3. Error
+3. 4 Errors: the 'allowtransparency' attribute on the 'iframe' element is obsolete.
+CSS is recommended.
+Again, this attribute was provided by the Spotify embed code.
+I've removed the code, this doesn't visually change the website.
+I've decided to keep it that way and not add CSS.

 ourshows.html:

-contact.html:
+1. 3 errors: the value of the 'for' attribure of the 'label' element must be the ID of a non-hidden form control.
+I've changed the label to match the ID's. contact.html:
+1. 2 errors: bad value for attribute 'type' on element 'input'.
+I've accidentally added the same value of the 'for' attribute to the 'type' attribute.

 After these changes no errors or warnings were found.